onewangyi/onewangyi.github.io/_pages/about.md

 News
 ======
+03/2024: Our paper on Multi-organ Segmentation in CT is accepted by _Expert Systems with Applications_.
+Congrats to Zefan.
+"Recurrent Feature Propagation and Edge Skip-Connections for Automatic Abdominal Organ Segmentation", [[code]](https://github.com/zefanyang/organsegct).

 02/2024: Our paper on Deformable Image Registration without Pre-alignment is accepted by _IEEE_ _TMI_.
 Congrats to Haiqiao. "[Recursive Deformable Pyramid Network for Unsupervised Medical Image Registration](https://doi.org/10.1109/TMI.2024.3362968)", [[code]](https://github.com/ZAX130/RDP).

 02/2024: Our paper on Diagnosis of Clinically Significant Prostate Cancer (csPCa) is accepted by _ISBI2024_.
 Congrats to Hong Wu. "[Multi-Modality Transrectal Ultrasound Video Classification for Identification of Clinically Significant Prostate Cancer](https://arxiv.org/abs/2402.08987)", [[code]](https://github.com/2313595986/ProstateTRUS).